dwayne/elm-random-quote-machine/tutorial/step-02.md

 # Step 2

-In this step your goal is to style the app using CSS.
-When you complete this step your app will look like the following:
+In this step our goal is to style the app using CSS.
+When we complete this step our app will look like the following:

 ![A screenshot of the app after step 2 is completed](assets/step-02-final.png)